swcarpentry/r-novice-inflammation/episodes/12-supp-factors.md

 ~~~
 {: .output}

-Notice the `summary()` function handles factors differently to numbers (and strings), the occurence counts for each value is often more useful information.
+Notice the `summary()` function handles factors differently to numbers (and strings), the occurrence counts for each value is often more useful information.

 > ## The `summary()` Function
 >